-To understand how the virus eventually causes AIDS, see the section “Course of the disease”.
+To understand how the virus eventually causes Aids, see the section "HIV in the body".

 Viruses that are very closely related to HIV are found in other primates (apes and monkeys).
 These viruses are called Simian Immunodeficiency Viruses (SIV).
 HIV-2 is genetically almost indistinguishable from the SIV found in sooty mangabeys.
 A very close genetic relative of HIV-1 has been found in chimpanzees.
 Therefore most scientists accept that the human immunodeficiency viruses are recently derived from these primate viruses.
 The earliest human blood sample found to contain HIV dates from 1959; this sample was collected in central Africa.